 The primary intentions of our Pilates Reformer instructors are to help you develop a greater sense of joy and ease in your body; their secondary intentions are to help you strengthen, and improve flexibility, stamina, posture, and balance.

-All of our Reformer classes are open to all levels with Pilates Reformer experience, except our advanced classes.
 New clients must complete three introductory privates or have previous Reformer experience before joining group classes.